bogac-aslanyurek/brokerage-firm/README.md

 There are 2 authorities granted by authentication: USER, ADMIN

-You can call all endpoints with ADMIN authority.
-You can create/list new customers and match orders, with ADMIN **only**.
+You can call all endpoints with ADMIN authority. following endpoints are accessible with ADMIN **only**:

+* POST/assets/create
+* POST /customers/create
+* GET /customers/list
+* POST /orders/{id}/match

 Predefined admin credentials are:

 **Username**: admin

 **Password**: admin

 ## How to Use